-The NCRC is an industry recognized, portable, evidencebased credential that documents essential skills needed for workplace success and includes assessment of applied mathematics, reading for information, and locating information.
-Students who plan to graduate with a degree by the end of the given semester are required to take the NCRC testing when it is scheduled that semester.
-Students who do not complete the NCRC testing will not be allowed to graduate, nor will their transcripts be released.
+The NCRC is an industry recognized, portable, evidence-based credential that documents essential skills needed for workplace success and includes assessment of applied mathematics, reading for information, and locating information.
+Students who plan to graduate with a degree and are enrolled in English 299, are required to take the NCRC testing when it is scheduled that semester.